 The cost of reserving your number for 2024 is £5.50 per season.
 This ensures that the chosen charities (East Anglian Air Ambulance, Essex Air Ambulance & ACU Benevolent Fund) receive just over £5 per transaction.

 Numbers 1 – 20 are kept for experts only.
 Number 1 is reserved for the Centre Champion.

-In the last 7 years this scheme has enabled the ACU Eastern, on behalf of riders, to make donations totalling over £24,500 to the chosen charities.
+Since its inception this scheme has enabled the ACU Eastern, on behalf of riders, to make donations totalling over £37,500 to the chosen charities.